evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 ## Chat Client

 Of course, we are not done yet.
 We still need to write the client app.
-Luckily that is incredibly short: we only need 3 actors.
-To be fair, you may just dedicate one thread per actor and call it a day, but for completeness, let's use the actor system: the result will be quite compact.
+Luckily that is incredibly short: we only need 2 actors.
+To be fair, you may just dedicate one thread to each and call it a day, but for completeness, let's use the actor system: the result will be quite compact.

 We will define:

-- `serverOut`: an actor that *writes* to the server socket
+- an actor that *reads* from and *writes* to the server socket
-- `userIn`: an actor that *reads* the messages from standard input
+- an actor that handles the messages from user input, and display incoming messages to screen
-- `serverSocketReader`: an actor that *reads* the messages that the server re-broadcasts from/to other clients

 ![A client connecting to socket, reading messages from standard input, writing to standard output](/assets/actor-2/actor-client.png)